Enter your Email

 The Donation Station

-Problem #1: The area between our two bookshelves was always the catch-all for junk and clutter, probably because nothing really went there and the spot always looked empty and available!
+Problem #1: The area between two bookshelves in our dining room was always the catch-all for junk and clutter, probably because nothing really went there and the spot always looked empty and available.
 The only thing that really belonged there was the wicker basket (which you can barely see!).

 Step 1: I needed a large container, something that kept the junky mess contained and hidden.
 I scoured the recycle pad at the transfer station and found a perfect container: a large, cardboard moving box.
 It is tall, very sturdy and perfect… except, it’s brown cardboard, which really isn’t that attractive.
 Frugal solution: cover the box with gift wrap, which I also found free at the recycle pad!